Apartments for Rent in Stockton, CA - 11 Results

 RENTCafé is your one-stop shop for finding a great new apartment in Stockton, CA. Easily search through a wide selection of apartments for rent in Stockton, CA, and view detailed information about available rentals including floor plans, pricing, photos, amenities, interactive maps, and thorough property descriptions.
 Property owners and managers are one click away, so feel free to contact them and find out all you need to know about the apartment you’re interested in.
 Browse Stockton, CA apartments with rents starting from $645 and submit your rental application today!

-Find Apartments for rent near Stockton, CA with lower average rent (below $909)
+Find Apartments for rent near Stockton, CA with higher average rent (above $955)